webwithpy/sqp/README.md

 # sqp
-A database framework for python applications, fully async
+A database framework for python applications